Estate planning to protect your assets

 A real problem in reducing the liability to tax is that you often need all of your assets to make sure you go on living comfortably throughout your lifetime.
 However, it is often possible to greatly reduce, or even remove, the potential tax liability.

 With more and more people living longer, you or a member of your family may need care at home, or residential or nursing care.
 Every year tens of thousands of people in Britain fear that they might have to sell their homes to pay the fees for their long-term care – indeed the cost of funding long-term care can have a more devastating effect on your assets than any form of tax.
-With careful planning it is possible to ensure that you leave as much of your estate as possible to your dependents.

 When a family business runs into problems there is enough to think about without worrying about the effect this may have on the assets that are held outside the business.
 The laws of bankruptcy always govern these situations, but with proper planning before any problem arises, you could protect your assets from creditors if the business faces difficulties.